Quick Answer

 Action plan (four weeks minimum before your date, eight weeks ideal):

 Prep2go bundles this vocabulary with DELE A2 exercises, structured feedback, and the same administrative scenarios you will see on exam day.
-When you are ready to train with tasks — not just lists — Start your 7-day free trial →
+When you are ready to train with tasks — not just lists — Try Prep2Go free (free tier, no card) →

 Official Source